vmalabanan/vmalabanan/README.md

 ### Hi there!👋🏼
-I'm a full stack-developer and Unity tools programmer with experience in C#, Unity, Java, C++, and Python and familiarity with several other programming languages.
+I'm a full stack-developer and Unity tools programmer with experience in C#, Unity, Java, C++, JavaScript and Python.

 - 😄 Pronouns: she/her/hers